 1. either MCE’s board does not understand that its staff consultant omits key data from MCE's advertised GHG emission rate, or;

-2. MCE's board directs staff to mislead the public about MCE's actual GHG reductions because it is more committed to appearing successful than actually combatting climate change.
+2. MCE's board is complicit with staff in misleading the public about MCE's actual GHG reductions because it is more committed to appearing successful, and protecting its brand, than actually combatting climate change.

 MCE’s two black holes:

 242 million pounds of disregarded GHGs hidden in RECs